WallarooLabs/wally/book/running-wallaroo/resilience.md

           --ponynoblock --repeat --no-write

 6. Wait a few seconds for the internal states to update and for some checkpoints to complete
-7. Terminal 4: Stop the sender (`Ctrl-C`)
+7. Shell 4: Stop the sender (`Ctrl-C`)
-8. Terminal 4: Kill the worker to simulate a crash (using SIGKILL)
+8. Shell 4: Kill the worker to simulate a crash (using SIGKILL)

         pkill -f -KILL machida.*worker1

-9. Terminal 4: Send some data directly to our data receiver to mark in the sink where the crash occurred (for demonstration purposes)
+9. Shell 4: Send some data directly to our data receiver to mark in the sink where the crash occurred (for demonstration purposes)

         echo '<<CRASH-and-RECOVER>>' | nc -q1 127.0.0.1 7002

-10. Terminal 3: Restart worker1 with the same command we used above, but save its log output to a new file
+10. Shell 3: Restart worker1 with the same command we used above, but save its log output to a new file

         machida-resilience --application-module word_count_with_dynamic_keys \
           --in 127.0.0.1:7010 --out 127.0.0.1:7002 \